WaypointRP/wp-trafficlights/README.md

     - Change the radius of the stopping point using the mouse wheel up/down (configurable)
 - Select the traffic light mode: Red, Green, Yellow Flashing, or Race Start

 > Note: If using flashing yellow, it is recommended to have a large radius for your stopping point.
 Traffic will move slowly while inside the zone.

+> Note: If you are using `ox` for any of the Framework options you need to uncomment `@ox_lib/init.lua` in the fxmanifest.lua.

 ## Setup